 While surprise illnesses are never fun, we’ve managed to find some fast-acting remedies that actually work.
-These menthol shower steamers are perfect for when you’re under the weather and need relief now.
+These menthol shower melts are perfect for when you’re under the weather and need relief now.
 They come together in a few minutes and combine soothing aromatherapy with the healing power of steam.
 Simply pop one in the shower next time you’re battling the sniffles and they’ll send congestion packing.

 DIY Menthol Shower Steamers

 There’s seriously nothing more miserable than a stuffy nose.
 While I can overlook a little congestion during the day, the second my head hits the pillow I feel like I’m drowning and I’ll do anything (anything) to find quick relief.

 Thankfully, these babies are like medicinal bath bombs, but for the shower.
 Loaded with sinus-clearing ingredients like menthol and eucalyptus, they dissolve in running water and infuse the air with soothing aromatherapy.
 All you have to do is stand back and let the shower steam work its magic.
 In a pinch you can even fill up a bowl of hot water, pop in a menthol shower steamer and loosely cover your head with a towel to get the same effect.
 The important thing is to just breathe and let them clear your sinus passages and loosen congestion.